komm.VariableToFixedCode

 False

-Computes the expected rate $R$ of the code, considering a given pmf.
-This quantity is given by $$ R = \frac{n}{\bar{k}}, $$ where $n$ is the target block size, and $\bar{k}$ is the expected sourceword length, assuming iid source symbols drawn from $p_X$.
-It is measured in $T$-ary digits per source symbol.
+Computes the expected rate $R$ of the code, considering a given (first-order) pmf $p$ over $\mathcal{X}$.
+This quantity is given by $$ R = \frac{n}{\bar{k}}, $$ and $\bar{k}$ is the expected sourceword length, assuming iid source symbols drawn from $p$.
+It is measured in $|\mathcal{Y}|$-ary digits per source symbol.

 Parameters: